 Using micro-services in the backend enables the development team to operate efficiently and allows them to create flexible apps.
 These services are not bound to some specific technology instead they are used to provide small backend services which can be developed independently and then can be joined via APIs.

 Each micro-service is built to implement a certain function of the mobile app.
 For example, a flight reservation system might contain the following micro-services:

 Allocating seats etc.

-Card based UI is gaining popularity.
-This is the design scheme where data and images can be presented in rectangular shape and can be layered.
+Card-based UI is gaining popularity.
+This is the design scheme where data and images can be presented in rectangular shapes and can be layered.
 The biggest advantage of this layout is that it allows brands to experiment with the ways in which the most relevant information can be displayed on desktops, mobiles and on other devices.
 Similar to micro-services each card can be thought of as specific thought or action and like micro-services are used for providing various services each card can be linked to another card or to a specific page in a different app.

 These developments will change the mobile experience as the wall between various apps goes from becoming porous to completely invisible.

-With flexible technologies like this it is easy to test the user experiences from every perspective which will result in more app engagement.
+With flexible technologies like this, it is easy to test the user experiences from every perspective which will result in more app engagement.

 The mobile app development and technologies supporting them will never be done and end.
 So, build your infrastructure and strategy around the same assumption.